 - Add milk to the inner pot.
 A minimum of 4 cups of milk is recommended for a 6-quart Instant Pot (2 cups for 3-quart and 6 cups for 8-quart).
 Secure and close the lid.
 Make sure to press the quick-release button down until it clicks and locks into the Vent position.
 On Duo Classic, turn the steam release hand to point to Venting.
 Do this before you select the settings and make any adjustments.

 - Select Yogurt setting.
 The default mode is Normal.
 Press Yogurt again to cycle to the More option.
 The display indicates boiL.
 After 10 seconds the cooker begins heating.
-This setting mode can be used to pasteurize the milk but is also there for heating the milk before adding in the starter culture.
+This setting mode can be used to pasteurize the milk but is also there for heating the milk before adding to the starter culture.
 When pasteurization/heating completes, the display indicates End.

 ADDING STARTER CULTURE